File image of ECOWAS parliament.

 By Victoria Ojeme

-The Speaker of the ECOWAS parliament, Sidie Mohammed Tunis, speaking at the closing of the fifth Legislature of ECOWAS Parliament Extraordinary session in Guinea Bissau urged the country to uphold the spirit and tenets of sportsmanship, transparency, and accountability in the polls.
+The Speaker of the ECOWAS parliament, Sidie Mohammed Tunis, speaking at the opening of the fifth Legislature of ECOWAS Parliament Extraordinary session in Guinea Bissau said Nigeria is the region’s biggest democracy and that a large chunk of its observer mission will be deployed for the polls.

 Comments expressed here do not reflect the opinions of Vanguard newspapers or any employee thereof.